S. Korea launches jets, fires shots after North flies drones

 South Korea also sent surveillance assets near and across the border to photograph key military facilities in North Korea as corresponding measures against the North Korean drone flights, the Joint Chiefs said.
 It didn’t elaborate, but some observers say that South Korea likely flew unmanned drones inside North Korean territory.

+“Our military will thoroughly and resolutely respond to this kind of North Korean provocation,” Maj.
+Gen. Lee Seung-o, director of operations at the South Korean Joint Chiefs of Staff, told reporters.

-South Korea’s public confirmation of any reconnaissance activities inside North Korea is highly unusual and likely reflect a resolve by the conservative government led by President Yoon Suk Yeol to get tough on North Korean provocations.
+South Korea’s public confirmation of any reconnaissance activities inside North Korea is highly unusual and likely reflects a resolve by the conservative government led by President Yoon Suk Yeol to get tough on North Korean provocations.
+North Korea could respond with more fiery rhetoric or weapons tests or other provocation, some observers say.

+On Friday, South Korea detected two short-range ballistic missile launches by North Korea, the latest in the country’s torrid run of weapons tests this year.
+Friday’s launches were seen as a protest of the South Korean-U.S. joint air drills that North Korea views as an invasion rehearsal.

 It’s the first time for North Korean drones to enter South Korean airspace since 2017, when a suspected North Korean drone was found crashed in South Korea.
-South Korean military officials said at the time that the drone photographed a U.S. missile defense system in South Korea.
+South Korean military officials said at the time that the drone with a Sony-made camera photographed a U.S. missile defense system in South Korea.

 North Korea has previously touted its drone program, and South Korean officials said the North has about 300 drones.
-In 2014, several suspected North Korean drones were found south of the border.
+In 2014, several suspected North Korean drones equipped with Japanese-made cameras were found south of the border.
 Experts said they were low-tech but could be considered a potential security threat.

-Last Friday, North Korea fired two short-range ballistic missiles toward its eastern waters, according to South Korea’s Joint Chiefs of Staff.
-The launch was seen as a protest of the South Korean-U.S. joint air drills that North Korea views as an invasion rehearsal.

-This year, North Korea has conducted an unprecedented number of missile tests in what some experts call an attempt to improve its weapons and pressure rivals to make concessions such as lifting sanctions in future negotiations.
-Recently, the North also claimed to have performed major tests needed to acquire its first spy satellite and a more mobile intercontinental ballistic missile capable of reaching the U.S. mainland.
+Earlier this month, North Korea claimed to have performed major tests needed to acquire its first spy satellite and a more mobile intercontinental ballistic missile capable of reaching the U.S. mainland.
+They were among high-tech weapons systems that North Korean leader Kim Jong Un has vowed to introduce along with multi-warheads, underwater-launched nuclear missiles, nuclear-powered submarines and hypersonic missiles.

+North Korea released low-resolution photos of South Korean cities as viewed from space, but some experts in South Korea said the images were too crude for surveillance purposes.
+Such assessments infuriated North Korea, with Kim’s powerful sister Kim Yo Jong issuing a series of derisive terms to insult unidentified South Korean experts and express her anger.

+North Korea is to hold a key ruling Workers’ Party conference this week to review past policies and set policy goals.
+Some experts say that during the meeting, North Korea will likely reaffirm its push to bolster nuclear and missile arsenals to cope with what it calls hostile U.S. policies, such as U.S.-led international sanctions and its regular military training with South Korea.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.